 Intra-Community trade; export of animal products

-It is the responsibility of Danish Veterinary and Food Administration that only animal products fulfilling the EU legislation is exported.
-An example could be that food containing animal protein must be fit for human consumption and fulfill certain animal health requirements as originating from areas not under restrictions due to an outbreak of an animal disease.
-For non-food animal products and live animals Denmark enter the veterinary health certificate in the TRACES system.
+It is the responsibility of the Danish Veterinary and Food Administration that only animal products fulfilling the EU legislation is exported.
+For example, food containing animal protein must be fit for human consumption and fulfill certain animal health requirements such as originating from areas not under restrictions due to an outbreak of an animal disease.
+For non-food animal products and live animals, Denmark use the TRACES system for entering the veterinary health certificate.
 The exporter is required to notify the Regional Veterinary and Food Control Authorities in advance when exporting.